return42/sphkerneldoc/linux_src_doc/drivers/iommu/iova_c.rst

     :param unsigned long limit_pfn:
         - max limit address

+    :param bool flush_rcache:
-        This function tries to satisfy an iova allocation from the rcache, and falls back to regular allocation on failure.
+        - set to flush rcache on regular allocation failure This function tries to satisfy an iova allocation from the rcache, and falls back to regular allocation on failure.
+If regular allocation fails too and the flush_rcache flag is set then the rcache will be flushed.

 .. _`free_iova_fast`: